 You don’t need to be a coder: Our intranet technology uses point-and-click administration so you don’t need a technical background and will have little reliance on IT.

-Make it easy for your intranet manager with Simpplr
+Make it easy for your intranet manager or administrator with Simpplr

 Watch Simpplr’s 3 min demo to learn more: